-Last updated on April 17, 2024
+Last updated on December 16, 2025

 Blue is easily the best color in Magic.
 You have the best permission, the best card draw, and some of the best planeswalkers in the game.
-There’s a reason almost all the best cEDH decks play blue: it’s cracked.
+There’s a reason almost all the best cEDH decks play blue: It’s cracked.

-Today, I’m ranking the 55 best mono-blue commanders!
+Today, I rank the best mono-blue commanders!

 What Are Blue Commanders in MTG?